aws/aws-cdk-rfcs/text/0308-cli-advisories.md

 When the expiration time is reached, the cache is considered invalid and, at the next command execution, the CLI will make a new request to get fresh results.

-The CLI will also store the IDs of the acknowledged issues in a file in the `$HOME/.cdk` folder.
+The CLI will store the IDs of the acknowledged issues in the project specific `./cdk.json` file.